codenetwork/codenetwork.co/CONTRIBUTING.md

 Our [issues page](https://github.com/codenetwork/codenetwork.co/issues) is the easiest place to find ideas for things to contribute to the project.
 Here, you will find feature requests and bug reports that will need to be addressed.

+[Issues that don't have an assignee](https://github.com/codenetwork/codenetwork.co/issues?q=is%3Aissue%20state%3Aopen%20no%3Aassignee) are available for you to work on.
+If you see an issue that you would like to work on, leave a comment, and a member of our team will allocate you to the issue.

 Here are some tips to help you find something to work on:

 - Filter by labels: